Wrapping Up our 30 day Screen Time Challenge!

-February’s challenge had us set some restrictions on the amount of time our family spent seeking entertainment from a digital device.
-Let me just admit up front, this one was NOT easy.
+Let me just admit upfront, this one was NOT easy.
 But, at the same time, it was–unexpectedly–perhaps the MOST rewarding!

 Our family strategy evolved as we dove into this challenge.
-Initially we wanted to simply reduce TV time to one hour a day.
-But, after receiving awesome input from YOU and hearing stories about what COULD be done we decided to cut out TV all together, except for the special Friday Night Pizza Night family movie.
-We had some pretty interesting results.
+Initially, we wanted to simply reduce TV time to one hour a day.
+But, after receiving awesome input from YOU and hearing stories about what COULD be done we decided to cut out TV altogether, except for the special Friday Pizza & Movie Night.

 - Our children increased their bonds of friendship and made countless fond memories together.